majoremai/balanced-store-picker/README.md

           │
           ▼
 ┌────────────────────┐
 │    Make it clean   │
 └─────────┬──────────┘
           │
           ▼
 ┌────────────────────┐
 │   Group by what    │
 │      matters       │
-│ (Region, Format…)  │
+│  (Region, Format)  │
 └─────────┬──────────┘
           │
           ▼
 ┌────────────────────┐
 │   Allocate fairly  │
 └─────────┬──────────┘
           │
           ▼